School Committee - February 06, 2025

 So those aren't actually edits you see on the right per se, at least not that we implemented.

-So these edits you see on the right are what food services did to tailor the policy so that it's accurate for Sharon.
+Certain mask model policies require tailoring to your specific school district based on which programs you participate in.
+Um, so we'll see some of those tonight.
+So these edits you see on the right are, uh, what food services did to tailor the policy so that it's accurate for sharing.

 Is there any discussion?

-We'll pause after every single one of these proposals and give people an opportunity to speak if they have any questions or comments.
+Uh, what we'll pause after every single one of these proposals and give people an opportunity to speak if they have any questions or comments.

 It seems pretty straightforward.